seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 That long time have been barren.

 **Messenger**
-Madam, madam,–
+Madam, madam,--

 **CLEOPATRA**
-Antonius dead!–If thou say so, villain,
+Antonius dead!--If thou say so, villain,
-Thou kill’st thy mistress: but well and free,
+Thou kill'st thy mistress: but well and free,
 If thou so yield him, there is gold, and here
 My bluest veins to kiss; a hand that kings
-Have lipp’d, and trembled kissing.
+Have lipp'd, and trembled kissing.

 **Messenger**
 First, madam, he is well.

 **CLEOPATRA**
-Why, there’s more gold.
+Why, there's more gold.
 But, sirrah, mark, we use
 To say the dead are well: bring it to that,
 The gold I give thee will I melt and pour